-TO BEGIN WITH:Do a quick first name round, in turn: the first personDO A NAME ROUNDlooks the person on their right in the eye.
+Do a quick first name round, in turn: the first person looks the person on their right in the eye.
 They say their first name (their own) and the pronoun by which they wish to be called: he, she or they.
 Then, the second person does the same, looking at the other person on the right, etc. Do two or three rounds.
 Invite the participants to speak loudly and clearly.
 Then complete with one of the following suggestions: